NiklasPerssonMDU/On-the-Initial-of-Timed-Elastic-Bands/README.md

 ## Usage
 - Run `comparePP.m` to create 300 random mazes and plan a path on each maze using A*, Theta*, Hybrid A*, and RRT*.
 Each planned path is also optimised using Time Elastic Bands.
-	- Important Note: This file takes a long time to execute, about 24hours when running with 8 cores at 2.3MHz.
+	- __Important Note:__ This file takes a long time to execute, about 24hours when running with 8 cores at 2.3MHz.
-	- The file `PPallRes.mat` in the `data` folder includes the data which was used to create the results in the paper.
+	- The file `PPallRes.mat` in the _data_ folder includes the data which was used to create the results in the paper.
-- Run `postProcess.m` to compute the path length, the curvature and the IAT for all paths on all mazes from the ´PPallRes.mat´ file.
+- Run `postProcess.m` to compute the path length, the curvature and the IAT for all paths on all mazes from the `PPallRes.mat` file.
 - Run `simBicycle.m` to start the simulation of the autonomous bicycle tracking a path planned by Optimised Theta*.
+It will open the SimMechanics window and visualise the simulation.